 How to Display Recent Posts in WordPress: 4 Easy Ways

-Depending on where you want to show the recent posts, there are quite a few ways to display recent posts in your WordPress website.
+Depending on where you want to show the recent posts, there are quite a few ways to display recent posts on your WordPress website.
 However, today we will talk about 4 of the easiest ways to display recent posts on your website.
-These ways will help you show recent posts on pretty much everywhere on your website.
+These ways will help you show recent posts pretty much everywhere on your website.

 - Use Gutenberg Block to Display Recent Posts